palletorsson/cryptogam/sketchfab/tutorial/step_6/README.md

   }
 }
 ```
--  In the click function we need to keep track of if the list of event is at the end and the load a new model.
+-  In the click function we need to keep track of when the event list for each models ends and then load a new model.
 ```
 if (posIndex == currentEventList.length) {
     setNextModelEvents();